mspnp/aks-baseline/README.md

 This reference implementation intentionally does not cover more advanced scenarios.
 For example topics like the following are not addressed:

 * Cluster lifecycle management with regard to SDLC and GitOps
-* Workload SDLC integration (including concepts like [DevSpaces](https://docs.microsoft.com/azure/dev-spaces/), advanced deployment techniques, etc)
+* Workload SDLC integration (including concepts like [Bridge to Kubernetes](https://docs.microsoft.com/visualstudio/containers/bridge-to-kubernetes?view=vs-2019), advanced deployment techniques, etc)
 * Mapping decisions to [CIS benchmark controls](https://www.cisecurity.org/benchmark/kubernetes/)
 * Container security
 * Multi-region clusters